sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Not only the refactored code is three times shorter but it’s also much clearer: are there any (some) customers with at least one customer card in any (some) age group?

-I’ve seen someone using `_` name for something that’s used across the whole module, possibly dozens or even hundreds or lines or code, an Express router ([the example](https://expressjs.com/en/guide/routing.html) is from Express docs but I changed the name):
+I’ve seen someone using `_` name for something that’s used across the whole module, possibly dozens or even hundreds of lines or code, an Express router ([the example](https://expressjs.com/en/guide/routing.html) is from Express docs but I changed the name):

 ```js
 const express = require('express');